hchulkim/replication-template/README.md

 $ snakemake -np <RULE>
 ```

 7. Run Snakefile using the code below to rerun your whole analysis.
+(If you need more information about how to run Snakefile, try Reproducible Data Analytic Workflows site linked in the Acknowledgement).

 ```console
 $ snakemake -c 1